 And that’s for an established supplier!
-A new vendor will probably need an extra 2-8 years before it’s ready to produce xEV-grade steel, according to IHS.
+A new vendor will probably need an extra 2-8 years before it’s ready to produce these silicon grade steels, according to IHS.

 The saying “It’s hard to find good help” also extends to actually stamping the laminated silicon steel sheets that form a final part.
 Only 20 companies that specialize in motor core lamination stamping exist worldwide, and even fewer producers of the stamp press equipment itself.

-Again, not just any slab of metal will do for intricate applications that require high magnetic performance.
-A silicon steel lamination core helps produce and maintain magnetic fields, among other benefits.
+Again, not just any slab of metal will do for demanding applications that require high magnetic performance.
+Electrical steel laminations are often a key element in motors generating high torque and high efficiency.